 COUNCILLORS SURGERIES: Surgeries in library on the first four Saturdays of every month 10am-noon on a rota basis

-AGE UK SCAM AWARENESS: Lin Griffin will be here to offer advice and raise awareness, have a chat with her if you have any concerns.
-Ask at the counter for her contact details
+AGE UK SCAM AWARENESS: Lin Griffin will be here to offer advice and raise awareness, have a chat with her if you have any concerns

 CHILL AND CHAT COLLAGE GROUP: Every Tuesday at 2pm.
 Discover how to repurpose an old book.
 Materials for your first session with be provided.
 Use your creativity and meet new people.
 Ask a member of staff for more details

 COMPUTER BUDDIES: Tuesdays 11.30am-2pm and very Wednesdays 2-4pm.
 Would you like help to learn how to use a computer, tablet or phone?
 Ask at the counter for details

 DUPLO CLUB: Wednesdays 10am-noon